 The app is steeped in recognizable Arabic cultural cues.
 From oriental graphic illustrations of the classic Arabic love poem “Leila and Majnoun”, to tongue-in-cheek prompts like “doctor, engineer or disappointment”, the app wholeheartedly displays the Arabic heritage and lightheartedly teases its stereotypes.

-Baklava Inc.’s cofounder Leila Muhaizen spoke to The Arab American News about the app and the dynamics of finding a significant other in the Arab American world (though the app’s reach is global).
+Baklava Inc.’s founder Leila Muhaizen spoke to The Arab American News about the app and the dynamics of finding a significant other in the Arab American world (though the app’s reach is global).

 “We designed Baklava to have a stellar sense of representation of the Arabic culture to solidify our shared identity with members,” said Muhaizen, a Lebanese American living in Los Angeles.